Kannxnravi/Kannxnravi/README.md

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:

-- 💬 Ask me about Web Hosting, Projects, Cloud, Blogging and Hackathons.

 - 🔭 I’m planning to start a Chrome Extension Projects 🧐 Blockthesite (Extensions helps to block the particular Site) for Students

-- 👨‍💻 I'm currently working on  -

 ## 🤝 Support Me: